Issues

 • Higher Education & Workforce Training

-Make education lead to opportunity—apprenticeships, trades, and credentials tied to real jobs in our region.
+Make education lead to opportunity, leveraging apprenticeships, trades, and credentials tied to real jobs in our region.

 A ‘good job’ means fair wages, benefits, safety, and stability.
 The state can help by aligning schools, community colleges, and employer needs—especially in trades and technical pathways—so people can earn a real living without leaving home.